Bangladesh–Syria relations

 Bangladesh–Syria relations refer to the bilateral relations between Bangladesh and Syria.
+Syria is accredited to Bangladesh from its embassy in New Delhi.
+Bangladesh has an consulate-general in Damascus.

 History

-Syria was against interfering in Bangladesh Liberation war in 1971, describing it as an internal matter of Pakistan.
+Syria opposed Indian interference in the Bangladesh Liberation War in 1971, describing it as an internal matter of Pakistan.
+Both countries established diplomatic relations on 14 September 1973.
 Bangladesh exported jute products worth over 1 billion taka to Syrian per year between 2012 and 2013.

-In 2015 to 2016 Bangladeshi women were trafficked to Syria where they were forced to work as sex workers and as slave labors.
-The women were promised jobs as maids in Lebanon.
-In 2016 the government of Bangladesh issued an advisory against travelling to Syria.

 Syrian war

 Bangladesh's foreign ministry condemned the use of chemical weapons "by any party under any circumstances" after a chemical attack in Syria on 2013.
 It has called for the conflict to be ended through "diplomatic and peaceful means".

-A few Bangladeshis have joined the Islamic State in Syria.
+A few Bangladeshis have also joined the Islamic State militant group in Syria.
 A number of British-Bangladeshi including entire families have joined the Islamic State as well.
 Tamim Chowdhury, a Bangladeshi-Canadian who fought in Syria would become the head of the Islamic State unit in Bangladesh.
+In 2015 and 2016, Bangladeshi women were trafficked to Syria where they were forced to work as sex workers and as slave labor.
+The women were promised jobs as maids in Lebanon.
+In 2016, the Government of Bangladesh issued an advisory against travelling to Syria.

+On the resolution of the conflict in Syria, a Bangladeshi government official said that "In the current context, a neutral position does not always satisfy all parties."
+Another government official added: "We support peace.
+We want a peaceful solution to the situation, thanks to which Syria will retain its sovereignty."

+On 10 February 2023, the Government of Bangladesh has sent relief to the victims of the recent earthquake in Syria.